Integration GuidesReference Docs

 Each NCAAFB API endpoint updates at a variable frequency, in terms of both its cache and its data.

-For example, a Game endpoint may have a 2 second cache during a live game and a 120 second cache outside of a live game.
-Alternatively, a Standings endpoint may have a 120 second cache, but the data within will only update when games conclude.
-And during the offseason data will not update at all.
+For example, a Game endpoint may have a 3-second cache during a live game.
+After the game concludes, this shifts to a 600-second cache, and after seven days, to 30 minutes.
+Alternatively, a Standings endpoint may have a 10-minute cache, with the data updating when games conclude.

 Given your limited amount of API requests and QPS, these frequencies should be understood and factored into your pull rate.